 MALIGNANT MELANOMA & SSD

-Malignant melanoma is a type of skin cancer that threatens your life if you leave it untreated.
-Skin cancer is usually found by your doctor through a physical exam.
+Malignant melanoma is a type of skin cancer that threatens your life if you do not treat it.
+Doctors usually find skin cancer by doing a physical exam.
 The doctor will then do a biopsy or imaging tests.
-This type of cancer can cause severe disability and even death if it is not treated in time.
+This type of cancer can cause severe disability and even death.
 As such, it is important to be aware of the risks that go along with this form of skin cancer.

 If you are aware of the signs and symptoms of the disease, then you can seek medical attention as soon as possible.
 Additionally, those who are suffering with malignant melanoma may be eligible for SSDI and SSI benefits.
-Fortunately, there are many treatments available for malignant melanoma which can help patients manage their condition and improve their quality of life.
+Fortunately, there are many treatments available for malignant melanoma.
+Those treatments can help you manage your condition and improve your quality of life.

-With early diagnosis and proper treatment, it is possible to cure malignant melanoma and improve patient survival rates.
-Early detection of melanoma is important for survival.
+With early diagnosis and proper treatment, it is possible to cure malignant melanoma and improve survival rates.
+Catching melanoma early is important for survival.
 A substantial number of patients with melanoma develop the disease between five and thirty years after initial diagnosis.
 The National Cancer Institute recommends doing a self exam on your skin twice a month.
 This can help detect any new moles or spots that develop on your skin, as well as any changes in existing spots.

 SYMPTOMS OF MALIGNANT MELANOMA

 The most common symptoms of melanoma are new or changing spots on your skin.
 The spots look like flat, brown or black areas with a ring of redness around them.
 These spots can get bigger, change shape or color, and bleed or itch.
 Additionally, the spots can be white, gray, red, pink or blue.
 Melanomas can be tiny, but most are larger than the size of a pea.
-They range from 6 millimeters to a quarter of an inch.
-If you have a large mole, then it should be checked by your doctor to rule out melanoma.
+If you have a large mole, then have your doctor check it to rule out melanoma.

 Many melanomas are not painful and do not itch.
 However, some people may have a sensation that their skin is irritated.
 These changes can also occur because of changes in hormones you age, sun exposure, and other skin damage.

-Other signs and symptoms include fatigue, swollen lymph nodes, weight loss, trouble breathing or chronic cough, loss of appetite, bone pain, and headaches.
+Other signs and symptoms include fatigue, swollen lymph nodes, weight loss, trouble breathing or chronic cough, loss of appetite and bone pain.
 Depending on the type of melanoma, it can be fast or slow growing.
 For example, nodular melanoma grows quickly in a matter of weeks.
 By contrast, radial melanoma spreads slowly over the span of a decade.
 It is possible for a melanoma to grow for years and not produce significant symptoms.

 It is important to understand the symptoms of malignant melanoma.
 Knowing the signs and symptoms of melanoma can help you identify it sooner and get treatment before it spreads.
 Additionally, understanding the stages of skin cancer can help you determine how serious your condition is and what treatments are available.
 Finally, learning about the diagnosis process for melanoma will help you prepare for any tests or procedures that may be necessary if you have skin cancer.